Apartment Noise at Night: What dB Level Is Too Loud?

 Free vs Pro workflow

-You can start with free evidence capture.
-If you need longer history and PDF exports for repeated escalation, review:
+You can start with free incident recording.
+If you need repeated PDF exports for ongoing escalation, review:

 Informational guide only.
 Not legal advice.